-14 Dermatologists walk into a bar...
-Actually it was 8 dermatologists and 6 other scientists walked into a meeting back in Germany this past February.
+Stop me if you heard this one: Fourteen dermatologists walk into a bar...
+(Actually, it was 8, and 6 other scientists, walked into a February meeting in Germany.)
 At least 13 (maybe 14) walked out with a coronavirus infection.
 How did they manage this?
 Plus a hilarious Oliver North quote, a woefully amateurish food review, and some awful puns.
 Feel free to add your own.

 There is typically nothing useful or entertaining about epidemiological studies.
 Not this time.
 An early release article about a bunch of dermatologists at a meeting in Munich this past February has elements of both.